 Retail marketing has become quite complex and tricky for marketers in 2020.
 Consumer expectations and mindsets have changed over the years.
-They no longer want physical stores and online stores to be separate business entities.
+They no longer want physical and online stores to be separate business entities.
 They, in turn, want a merger where there is a perfect sync between offline and online.
 To adhere to these expectations, retail marketers need to start developing an omnichannel marketing strategy.

 According to a study by HBR, consumers took various paths when it came to their buying journeys.
 From a survey of 46,000 customers, the following insights were revealed:

 - 73% of consumers shopped using multiple channels

 - 20% shopped only from brick and mortar stores

 Omnichannel marketing in retail involves the delivery of a consistent and uniform experience for a customer across both offline and online channels.
 As per a study by IDC, marketers who used omnichannel marketing strategies witnessed a whopping 250% higher user engagement.
 Customer retention was over 90% and the average order value increased by 13%.